CrispStrobe/CrispLens/electron-app-v4/README.md

 - **Max size (MB)** — total IndexedDB budget

 The local Voy HNSW index (built from known-person embeddings) enables sub-millisecond face re-identification without any server round-trip.

 ---

+## Proxy Middleware

+The v4 Node server includes a dedicated high-performance proxy for cloud storage and AI providers:
+- **CORS Bypass**: Allows browsers to call APIs that don't support CORS (like some legacy cloud gateways).
+- **Direct-First Logic**: The client (`RobustFetch.js`) always attempts a direct connection first for maximum speed and falls back to the server proxy only if needed.
+- **Reliability**: Optimized middleware ordering and increased timeouts (10 min) for handling large file transfers from Internxt and Filen.

+---